 Which Platform Should You Choose?

 Pick Squarespace if you want a professional, full-featured website you can build quickly.
 It handles portfolios, blogs, online stores, SEO, and email marketing all in one place.
 The templates look great, the support is available 24/7, and you will not outgrow the platform as your business expands.
+Most creatives choosing between these two should pick Squarespace because it covers more ground with less complexity.

 If you are also weighing a WordPress page builder, our Squarespace vs Divi comparison covers the most popular visual builder in the WordPress ecosystem side by side with Squarespace.
 For a code-level comparison, our Squarespace vs Webflow breakdown covers the full design-control versus ease-of-use tradeoff.